chmouel/gosmee/README.md

 You can ignore certain events (identified by GitLab/GitHub/Bitbucket) by adding one or more `--ignore-event` flags.

-If you want to save the payloads but not replay them, you can use `--noReplay`.
+If you only want to save the payloads but not replay them, you can use `--noReplay`.

 By default, you will have colored emoji output unless you specify `--nocolor` as an argument.